 The Urban Land Institute is a 501(c)3 membership organization with a mission to provide leadership in the responsible use of land and creating and sustaining thriving communities.
 ULI is a professional association, with members from across the wide range of disciplines involved in land use and development, including developers, architects, engineers, attorneys and public officials.
 Founded in 1936, ULI now has over 40,000 members in over 80 countries.
-ULI Indiana was founded in 2007, has over 350 members, and is supported by over 30 corporate sponsors.
+ULI Cleveland has over 250 members, and is supported by over 30 corporate sponsors.